Food Defence, TACCP and VACCP

 Whether the threat is from internal malicious contamination or from a third party with a grievance or the adulterated supply of ingredients, it is all addressed by an effective food defence plan.
 Food defence covers vulnerabilities throughout the entire supply chain; it is not just about site security.
 RQA offers a comprehensive modular approach to working with clients in the very important area of food defence, see below for more details on these services.

-Development of your Food Defence Plan
+Development of your Threat Assessment and Food Defence Plan

 Meeting to discuss the following: